hunterMorgenstern/button/README.md

 ## Starting the server

+Run `cp .env.default .env`

-Start your node server with `yarn dev:server` and start your webpack server with `yarn watch`
+Start your node server with `yarn dev:server`

+Start your webpack server with `yarn watch`

 ## Running Tests